City Snapshot #3: Leaside

-I’ve heard it said many times in my industry that “open houses don’t sell houses”, but we are the exception!
+We’ve heard it said many times in our industry that “open houses don’t sell houses”, but we were the exception!
 We saw the sign, popped into the open house, and fell instantly in love with the gumwood trim, leaded windows, and character that are so common in Leaside homes.

 Leaside is typically considered a very family-friendly neighbourhood, with plenty of green space and above-average lot sizes.
 However, it’s also home to a large number of industrial and business enterprises that were beginning to look tired and dated…until recently.
 Then “boom”, in every sense of the word.
 The opportunities for both living and investing in Leaside are simply exploding!

 The building boom kicked into high gear even before the recent start of the Metrolinx Crosstown LRT (light rail transit) project on Eglinton, which has sent development activity into the stratosphere.
-It’s also resulted in some interim pain with construction and road closures, which will continue into 2021 (which we all know likely means 2022).
+It’s also resulted in long-term pain with construction and road closures, which was supposed to be complete by 2021 (cue laughter).

-Transit service was always pretty good: bus stops are sprinkled throughout the area, and can get you to the St. Clair subway station in less than 15 minutes.
+Transit service has always been good: bus stops are sprinkled throughout the area, and can get you to the Yonge/St. Clair subway station in less than 15 minutes.
 Soon, a short walk to Eglinton will get you to the LRT.

 Many century homes, commercial, and light industrial buildings have been razed to make way for new builds, taking into account the city’s goal of densification.
 Plenty of monster homes are being constructed (often hotly contested by residents), however many lots have also been subdivided to allow for semis, townhouses, and condo projects (the height of which is restricted and consistently debated with the city).